-On 14 November the UK and European Commission jointly published an updated version of the draft Withdrawal Agreement (WA) and outline Political Declaration (PD).
+On 25 November the UK and European Commission jointly agreed the Withdrawal Agreement (WA) and outline Political Declaration (PD).
 These documents represent the agreements reached by the UK's and EU's negotiating teams.

 Following the publication of the Withdrawal Agreement, the BCC has put together a FAQ on the agreement and the likely next steps in the process.